danielrbates/products-api/README.md

 * **Trigger:** None - we don't want this pipeline to automatically run every time an update is committed to the Main branch.
 Instead, we will manually execute the pipeline.
 * **Tasks:**
   * `UsePythonVersion@0`: Install Python 3.11 if it is not already present on the agent.
   * `APISecurityAuditFreemium@1`: Locate and scan REST API contracts.
-This action is provided by 42Crunch and documented here.
-If you have an account with 42Crunch, you can replace this with the full API Security Audit service.
+This action is provided by 42Crunch and documented [here](https://github.com/42Crunch/api-security-audit-action-freemium).
+If you have an account with 42Crunch, you can replace this with the full [API Security Audit service](https://github.com/42Crunch/api-security-audit-action) which will remove scan quota limits and unlock additional features.
+  * `Bash@3`: This task uses `sed` to post-process the SARIF scan results so that they will be accepted by Github Advanced Security.
+The first `sed` command changes all location URIs from absolute paths to relative paths.
+The second `sed` command fixes a bug with rule IDs referencing unexpected values by resetting all rule IDs to zero.
-  * `PublishBuildArtifacts@1`: These two tasks publish the SARIF and PDF scan results.
+  * `PublishBuildArtifacts@1`: These two tasks publish the SARIF and (optionally) PDF scan results.
   * `AdvancedSecurity-Publish@1`: This task publishes the SARIF file produced by the API Security Audit action to the Advanced Security service so that we can view it in security dashboards and reports.

 In a real production environment, we would automate extracting the API specification from the Azure portal and publishing it to our Azure DevOps repository for fully integrated CI/CD experience.
-The specification for one or multiple APIs can be extracted with a simple Azure CLI command.
+The specification for one or multiple APIs can be extracted with a simple Azure CLI command which is included in the template pipeline for your reference.
 This step might be added to this project in a future update.

 ### Now we can do fun stuff